scullyio/scully/docs/plugins.md

 }
 ```

-The `HandledRoute` interface provides you properties to develop your own plugin.
+The `HandledRoute` interface provides the needed properties to develop your own plugin.

 ### route: string

-`route` is a reference to the route to handle in your project.
+`route` - An application route to be handled by Scully.

 ### type: RoutesTypes

-`type` is a reference of the router plugin.

-It should be to the type of the existing Route plugin.
+`type` - Indicates the type of plugin.
+It can be `render`, `router` or `fileHandler`.

 ### postRenderers?: string[]

-`postRenderers` is a reference to plugins you want to be executed after Scully's render process.
+`postRenderers` - Array of plugins to be executed after Scully's render process.

 ### templateFile?: string

-`templateFile` is a reference to the name of the template to render the content.
+`templateFile` - The file's name containing the template to be rendered.

-**Important**, It's not a reference to the angular template.\_
+### IMPORTANT: _It is not a reference to the angular template._

 ### data?: RouteData

-`data` is a reference to all the metadata we want to add into the static file, it could be:
+`data` - the metadata to be added into the static file.

-- title
-- author
-- A custom property.

 ```typescript
 export interface RouteData {